operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 For browser windows with a width of 640 CSS pixels and wider, a photo with a width of 60% of the viewport width is used; for less wide browser windows, a photo with a width that is equal to the full viewport width is used.
 The browser picks the optional image from a selection of images with widths of 200px, 400px, 800px, 1200px, 1600px and 2000px, keeping in mind image width and screen DPI.
 These photos are served as WebP to browsers that support it; other browsers get JPG.

-# Changing image sizes, high-DPI images, different image types & art direction use case
+# Changing image sizes, high-DPI images, different image types &amp; art direction use case

 <span class="true">sizes</span> <span class="true">dpi</span> <span class="true">mime</span> <span class="true">art</span>